An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-where $\mathbf{\Sigma}_{S}(k)$ is defined in \cref{thm:athreyaCLT}. \end{theorem} The before-scaling asymptotic covariance matrix $\mathbf{\Sigma}_S(k)$ is the same as the asymptotic covariance matrix for the rows of $\hat X$ for one network as in \cref{sec:asymp_norm}.
-The coefficient $\frac{L+3}{4L}$ simplifies to one when $L = 1$; in general, \citet{pantazis_importance_2022} shows that this coefficient is determined by the choice of weights assigned to the diagonal and off-diagonal block matrices.
-For example, if, instead of weighting each block-diagonal element by the average of each corresponding matrix (i.e.,~$\frac{1}{2}$ weighting to both $A^{(i)}$ and $A^{(j)}$), one simply inputs the average $\frac{1}{L} \sum_{l} A^{(l)}$, then the limiting variance is instead scaled by $\frac{L^2 + L - 1}{L^3} \asymp \frac{1}{L}$, reflecting the fact that variability shrinks as a larger number of networks $L$ is observed together with this particular choice of weighting.
+The coefficient $\frac{L+3}{4L}$ equals one when $L = 1$, and so the resulting asymptotic covariance matrix here matches the asymptotic covariance matrix for the rows of $\hat X$ for a single network, as in \cref{sec:asymp_norm}.
+More generally, \citet{pantazis_importance_2022} shows that this coefficient is determined by the choice of weights assigned to the diagonal and off-diagonal block matrices.
+For example, if, instead of weighting each block-diagonal element by the average of each corresponding matrix (i.e.,~$\frac{1}{2}$ weighting to both $A^{(i)}$ and $A^{(j)}$), one simply uses the average $\frac{1}{L} \sum_{l=1}^{L} A^{(l)}$, then the limiting variance is instead scaled by $\frac{L^2 + L - 1}{L^3} \asymp \frac{1}{L}$, reflecting the fact that variability shrinks as more networks $L$ are observed for this particular choice of weighting.
 See \citet{pantazis_importance_2022} for further discussion on how the choice of weighting induces correlation between rows of the associated embedding.

+\cref{thm:omni} requires $P^{(l)} = ZBZ\t$ for all $l$, which can be restrictive.
+The asymptotic normality of the omnibus embedding and associated bias was further studied in \citet{draves_bias-variance_2021} when $P_{ij}^{(l)} = X_{i*}\t C^{(l)} X_{j*}$, where $C^{(l)}$ is a diagonal matrix with positive entries, giving the following result.